Akis32/GEE_Wildfire_Recovery_App/README.md

     - Info for the land cover of POI (for EU)
  - > Click on timeseries to import the source Image on the map and explore SWIR-NIR-Red Band combination
  - > Use the pan icon (small hand icon on the top left) to exit drawing mode an navigate on the map
+- **Step 8:** Download the charts from the top right links that pop-up